-A final key idea of the session came from Moskovitz, the Consumer Reports researcher.
+Moskovitz, the Consumer Reports researcher, posed a final idea for publishers to consider.
 He acknowledged that there will be "some surveillance-based content underwriting through advertising" which he said would not be a bad thing unless it were the only option for the public.
 He suggested the emergence of "trusted intermediaries" for the public could give the public the ability to bargain over data.
-CR is taking "baby steps" into the idea of becoming an intermediary, or "authorized agent" for consumers under the California Privacy Rights Act (CPRA).
-Moskovitz suggested the emergence of "trusted intermediaries" for the public could give the public the ability to bargain over data.
-CR is taking "baby steps" into the idea of becoming an intermediary, or "authorized agent" for consumers
+CR is taking "baby steps" into the idea of becoming an intermediary, or "authorized agent," for consumers as defined by the California Privacy Rights Act (CPRA).